fcorowe/cim/README.md

 [Rowe, F., Patias, N., Rodríguez-Vignoli, J. (2018).
 CIM: Compositional Impact of Migration.
 R package version 1.0.0.](https://zenodo.org/badge/latestdoi/162118396)

-If you use the method:
+If you use the method, we would also appreciate if you cite:

 [Rodríguez-Vignoli, J. and Rowe, F., 2018.
 How is internal migration reshaping metropolitan populations in Latin America?
 A new method and new evidence.
 Population studies, 72(2), pp.253-273.](doi.org/10.1080/00324728.2017.1416155)